causalate-mitigates-bias/causal-ate-mitigates-bias/README.md

 - `compute_ate_scores.py`: Python script for calculating ATE scores.
 This file calls:
     - `clean_data.py`: Python script for cleaning the input file with basic normalizations.
     - `classifier.py`: Here we train different types of classifiers assuming each sentence is a bag of words.
     - `mask_and_replace.py`: To compute the ATE scores, we need replacement words for each word.
 These are generated using an MLM model like **roberta_base**
     - `utilities.py`: Several utility functions called by across the codebase.
     - `word_utils.py`: Several NLP utility functions called by across the codebase.
+- `compute_ate_scores_multiple_classifiers.py`: Computes the ATE scores for multiple models like LogisticRegression, SVM, GradientBoost and NaiveBayes
 - `outputs/`: Output files generated during ATE Computation.
 - `datasets/`: Datasets used in our experiments.
 - `sync_code.sh`: Code used to sync with github repo